ameena02/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that creates a directory with permissions 751 change the group owner to school for the file hello a script that changes the owner to vincent and grp owner to staff
+a script that creates a directory with permissions 751 change the group owner to school for the file hello a script that changes the owner to vincent and grp owner to staff a script that changes the owner to vincent and grp owner to staff